Flairck: History

 In 2017, Pablo Ortiz teamed up with new musicians to form the next generation of Flairck.
 The new line-up started to present new compositions while empowering Flairck’s characteristic acoustic sound.

 In 2020, hindered by the global pandemic, Flairck started a crowdfunding campaign for their new album.
 More than 60 people pitched in and Flairck released their first new album in years, Back Alive.

-In October 2022, the newest lineup announced that they would no longer be performing under the name "Flairck" and instead would be performing under the name Motyk.
+In October 2022, the newest line-up announced that they would no longer be performing under the name "Flairck" and instead would be performing under the name Motyk.